rcalix1/TimeSeriesGPT/README.md

 # TimeSeriesGPT

-Developing a GPT for Time Series Data
+* Developing a GPT for Time Series Data prediction.